enen92/script.screensaver.football.panel/README.md

 ![Icon](https://raw.githubusercontent.com/enen92/script.screensaver.football.panel/master/icon.png)

 A football panel made for Kodi.
 Livescores, League tables and RSS feeds as a screensaver or program addon.
 Fully customizable, each item is updated on time intervals and scrolls through the screen.
+Presents the team logos, score, goal details, time and redcards.
 Powered by http://www.thesportsdb.com

 ##Options